Ramara: History

 The former townships of Rama and Mara were first named in 1820.
 The origins of the names are unclear, as both may be either Spanish words (rama for "branch" and mara for "sea") or Biblical references (rama for Ramah, the biblical town of Benjamin in ancient Israel, and mara for Marah, named in the biblical Book of Exodus as the place where Moses sweetened the bitter waters for the Israelites.)
 As both styles of place naming were popular in Ontario at the time, it is not clear which one Lieutenant-Governor Sir Peregrine Maitland had in mind.
-Being British, the names likely originated from the Ramayana, an ancient Sanskrit text.
+He served in India, the names likely originated from the Ramayana, an ancient Sanskrit text.
 Rama (Ramachandra), is a major deity of Hinduism.
 He is the seventh avatar of the god Vishnu.
-Mara is a Sanskrit word meaning "death" or any personification thereof.
-In Hinduism, Mara is the goddess of death.
+Mara is a Sanskrit word meaning "death" or any personification of it.

-The townships were originally part of York County, but were transferred to Ontario County when they were first incorporated as an amalgamated municipality in 1852.
+The townships were originally part of York County but were transferred to Ontario County when they were first incorporated as an amalgamated municipality in 1852.
 They were later reincorporated as separate municipalities in 1869.

 A portion of Rama Township was allocated to form what became the Mnjikaning First Nation 32 Indian reserve of the Chippewas of Mnjikaning First Nation.
 Many Indigenous people were living on the narrow strip of land that separates lakes Simcoe and Couchiching between Atherley and Orillia.
 These lands were surrendered by treaty in 1836.
-After that time, the local Indian Agent began purchasing lands in Rama Township and the Indigenous people were resettled there.
+Later, the local Indian Agent began purchasing lands in Rama Township and the Indigenous people were resettled there.
 The main settlement on the reserve is also known as Rama and is the site of Casino Rama.

 North of Rama, the community of Longford Mills was established in 1868.
-In 1867 American lumberman Henry W. Sage had purchased blocks of land in Rama Township after buying timber berths in Oakley Township in Muskoka District.
-Sage had considered relocating his mill from Bell Ewart to a point between the Black River and Lake Couchiching, or possibly at Wasdell Falls.
-This area lacked rail transport, so the sawn lumber would have to be barged to the Northern Railway at Bell Ewart.
+In 1867, the American lumberman Henry W. Sage had purchased blocks of land in Rama Township after buying timber berths in Oakley Township in Muskoka District.
+Sage had considered relocating his mill from Bell Ewart to a point between the Black River and Lake Couchiching or possibly at Wasdell Falls.
+The area lacked rail transport and so the sawn lumber would have to be barged to the Northern Railway at Bell Ewart.
 Instead, Sage came up with the idea of a canal to float logs from the Black River to supply the mills of Lake Simcoe.
 The Rama Timber Transport Company was formed in 1868.
-Not only did it allow the logs of Muskoka and Victoria reach the mills of Lake Simcoe, but helped establish the community of Longford Mills.
+That allowed the logs of Muskoka and Victoria to reach the mills of Lake Simcoe, and it also helped to establish the community of Longford Mills.

 Ontario County was dissolved upon the formation of the Regional Municipality of Durham in 1974, and both townships were transferred to Simcoe County.
 As part of the municipal restructuring of Simcoe County, Mara and Rama Townships were reamalgamated to form Ramara in 1994.